ENCCS/sycl-workshop/content/expressing-parallelism.rst

    accesses a bit more.
 In this exercise, we will rewrite the matrix multiplication kernel to use ``nd_range`` s.

-   Each work-item will compute an element an element in the result matrix :math:`\mathbf{C}` by accessing a full row of :math:`\mathbf{A}` and a full column of :math:`\mathbf{B}`.
+   Each work-item will compute an element in the result matrix :math:`\mathbf{C}` by accessing a full row of :math:`\mathbf{A}` and a full column of :math:`\mathbf{B}`.
 However, at variance with the previous implementation, the work-item is in a work-group, and thus the data loaded